 In addition, we currently use Microsoft Corporation ("Microsoft") and Microsoft Azure Services for a substantial portion of our computing, storage, data processing, networking and other services.
 In addition, our platform can be deployed onto other platforms, including Amazon Web Services ("AWS") or Google Cloud Platform ("Google Cloud").
-Any significant disruption of, or interference with, our use of Microsoft Azure Services, AWS, Google Cloud or other similar cloud platforms, could affect the use of, and our customers' satisfaction with, our applications, products, and services and could harm our business, results of operations and reputation.
-For example, in January 2023, Microsoft experienced a networking issue that had caused the disruption of its services that could have adversely affected our business if it had not been quickly fixed.
+Any significant disruption of, or interference with, our use of Microsoft Azure Services, AWS, Google Cloud or other similar cloud platforms, could adversely affect our business, financial condition and results of operations.
 Cloud providers have broad discretion to change and interpret the terms of service and other policies with respect to us, and those actions may be unfavorable to our business operations.
 Cloud providers may also take actions beyond our control that could seriously harm our business, including discontinuing or limiting our access to one or more services, increasing pricing terms, terminating or seeking to terminate our contractual relationship altogether or altering how we are able to process data in a way that is unfavorable or costly to us.
 If our arrangements with cloud providers were terminated, we could experience interruptions on our platform and in our ability to make our content available to users, as well as delays and additional expenses in arranging for alternative cloud infrastructure services.
 Any transition to new cloud providers would be difficult to implement and would cause us to incur significant delays and expense.